ChickenKyiv/awesome-git-article/docs/docs/beginner-guide-slides/slide-09/index.md

+---
+id: slide9
+title: Slide9
+sidebar_label: Slide1 - What is Git
+---

 ﻿#### Slide 10: This info will help to understand who exactly made that changes in Git history.

 #3 step — A good cover